mspnp/performance-optimization/BusyDatabase/docs/BusyDatabase.md

 data to a client application for processing.
 It is possible for a single data update operation to run a number of database triggers and stored procedures which might in turn fire further triggers and stored procedures.
-Consider cascading deletes in a SQL database as an example; removing a one row in one table might trigger updates and deletes of many other related rows in other tables.
+Consider cascading deletes in a SQL database as an example; removing one row in one table might trigger updates and deletes of many other related rows in other tables.

 However, you should use the increased functionality available with database servers